sakshamsharma/distributed-control-panel/README.md

 All this is done inside an interactive Python shell, which means you can interact with the outputs in whatever way you like, within the comfort of Python.

-A (potentially outdated) list of useful variables is shown here:
+A (potentially outdated) list of useful variables available at runtime:
 - nodes
 - servers
 - logs